goshdarngames/Simon-Says-VR/game_logic/README.md

 The modules that control the behaviour of the game can be found in this directory.

+The files specific to the game of Simon Says are found in:
+    ./simon_says/

 The single point of access from the HTML file that contains the canvas can be found in: